vivrichards600/friendlytester.github.io/pages/java/basics/2_addinglibraries.md

 </dependencies>
 ```

 When you add this, you'll see a few things happen.
-You may see this popup
+You may see this pop up

 ![Maven Enable Auto-Import](/images/course/mavenautoimport.png)